Left Coast Lifter: Operational history

-Before Left Coast Lifter was fitted out with the crane for bridge construction, it was deemed to violate the Jones Act, specifically in that since the integral crane would be built and installed in China, it could not be used to transport goods by water between U.S. ports.
+Before Left Coast Lifter was fitted out with the crane for bridge construction, it was deemed to violate the Jones Act because, since the integral crane would be built and installed in China, it could not be used to transport goods by water between U.S. ports.
 Therefore its first job, prior to installation of the crane, was to haul dredged materials to Long Beach.

 Bay Bridge

 After Left Coast Lifter arrived at the Bay Area in March 2009, it was used to place pre-fabricated falsework truss sections and the 28 box girder deck sections.
 Before the heavy deck sections for the Bay Bridge were lifted, Left Coast Lifter raised a sunken tugboat in August 2009, USS Wenonah.
 The first deck section was lifted in February 2010, and the last deck section was lifted in October 2011.